 However, despite its widespread influence, the assumption that payoff-relevant information is observable but non-verifiable stands on controversial theoretical foundations.
-Building on work by Moore & Repullo (1988), Maskin & Tirole (1999) show that if parties commonly observe payoff-relevant information, there often exists an auxiliary extensive form mechanism that can credibly make this information verifiable under subgame perfection.
+Building on work by Moore & Repullo (1988), Maskin & Tirole (1999) show that if parties commonly observe payoff-relevant information, there often exists an auxiliary extensive-form mechanism that can credibly make this information verifiable under subgame perfection.
 In particular, they point out that there exists a subgame-perfect implementation (SPI) mechanism that is capable of ensuring truthful revelation of mutually known, payoff-relevant information as part of the unique subgame perfect equilibrium.
-Therefore, even though payoff-relevant information may not be directly observable by third parties, truthful revelation of information via the mechanism allows for indirect verification, which should make first-best outcomes attainable.
+Therefore, even though payoff-relevant information may not be directly observable by third parties, truthful revelation of information via the mechanism allows for indirect verification, which implies that the payoffs that are reachable with verifiable variables are also reachable with variables that are only commonly observable.

 Maskin and Tirole's critique of the microfoundation of incomplete contracting models that use the observable but non-verifiable information assumption is troubling in its implications.
-Comparing the effectiveness of second-best institutional arrangements under incomplete contracts is moot when a mechanism exists that is capable of achieving first-best outcomes.
+Comparing the effectiveness of second-best institutional arrangements under incomplete contracts is most when a mechanism exists that is capable of achieving the same payoffs as the best contract with verifiable information.
 On the other hand, the limited use of implementation mechanisms in environments with observable but non-verifiable information leads one to question the assumptions of Maskin and Tirole's critique itself.
-Or to put it like Maskin (2002): why does the market not step in and implement institutions that replicate the performance of efficient SPI mechanisms?
-If that were the case, first best outcomes in many collective action, agency and institutional design problems could be achieved.
+Or to put it like Maskin (2002): why does the market not step in and implement institutions that replicate the superior performance of SPI mechanisms?
+If that were the case, substantial efficiency gains could be achieved in many collective action, agency and institutional design problems.